degeist/book-cover-generator/README.md

 # Book Cover Generator app
 =============================

-A tool to generate user-generated book covers.
+A tool to create user-generated book covers and share on social media.

 ## Setting up